 What Causes Gum Disease?

 Plaque is constantly forming in the mouth.
 If it is not removed daily by brushing and flossing, it can harden into tartar.
-Bacteria thrive in this environment and over time, it can develop into gingivitis, an early stage of gum disease.
+Bacteria thrive in this environment, and over time, they can develop into gingivitis, an early stage of gum disease.

 What can be done to prevent gum disease?